munin-monitoring/munin/doc/preface/index.rst

 been organized in several parts.
 Each part is targeted at a different class of users, or at users in different stages of their Munin experience:

-:ref:`Part I <tutorial-index>` is an informal introduction for new users.
+Part I :ref:`Tutorial <tutorial-index>` is an informal introduction for new users.

-:ref:`Part II <protocol-index>` documents the query language environment, including data types and functions, as well as user-level performance tuning.
+Part II on :ref:`Munin's Architecture <architecture-index>` contains also info on the query language environment, including data types and functions, as well as user-level performance tuning.
 Every Munin user should read this.

-:ref:`Part III <install-index>` describes the installation and administration of the server.
+Part III on :ref:`Munin Installation <install-index>` describes the installation and administration of the server.
 Everyone who runs a Munin server, be it for private use or for others, should read this part.

 :ref:`Part IV <api-index>` describes the programming interfaces for Munin client programs.